rwschmitz/personal-website-v3/README.md

 ### Gatsbyjs

 - To run GraphQL queries in non-page components you’ll need to use [Gatsby’s Static Query feature](https://www.gatsbyjs.org/docs/static-query/).
+- To create blog post pages on the fly, use Gatsby's `gatsby-node.js` file with the `createPage` API.

 ### Styled Components / Contentful / Netlify Gotchas